straz/artificialtrust/_articles/superintelligence.md

 clueless but cluelessly clueless."[^3] They have no idea, he says, that they have no idea.

 In many useful domains AI has proven great competence.
-Sometimes it can be even more competent than the humans that trained it.
+Often an AI can be even more competent than the humans that trained it.
 But being extremely competent is not the same as perfection.
 And being competent in some domains does not guarantee competence in others.